Frequently Asked Questions

 What age is this class for?

-Our current group classes are designed for children aged 4 to 6, with activities, pacing, and teaching methods tailored specifically to this developmental stage.
-We’re also planning to introduce classes for older age groups in the near future — so stay tuned!
+Our current group classes are designed for children aged 4+, with activities, pacing, and teaching methods tailored specifically to this developmental stage.

 Will my child fall behind in a group class?

 Not at all.
 Every child learns at their own pace.
-During piano time, students are assisted with short, teacher-created video steps and raise their hand when they’re ready for feedback.
-This ensures your child is always working on material that’s right for them — not the group average.
+During piano time, students are assisted with short, teacher-created interactive digital learning tools and indicate when theyβre ready for 1-2-1 feedback.
+This ensures your child is always working on material thatβs right for them β not the group average.

 What if my child is shy or nervous?